yjliu212/Predict-Beta-Function-Using-Neural-Network/README.md

 ## Deep Neural Network:

-Here, in this Notebook, we will use Deep Neural Network (DNN) to model the Beta function.
+In this Notebook, we will use Deep Neural Network (DNN) to model the Beta function.

 The training datasets contains three features: Depth_BML (depth below mud line), Temperature, Age, and the calculated Beta is the target.